Contents, 14 sections

 Three guards keep the workbook honest: a tier classification that requires sample support, two category-level filters that decide which sheets ship, and a byte-reproducibility check on every build.

-The cell's typical sales value (sold_p50, post-trim, post-rollup-filter) maps to one of six tiers, but only when confidence is Strong or Limited:
+The cell's typical sales value (sold_p50, post-trim, post-rollup-filter) maps to one of seven tiers, but only when confidence is Strong or Limited.
+The "50+/mo" label is the v3 hard-floor relabel (§5d): the old "~50/mo" asserted a number that is a censoring artifact on those cells, so the label is now open-ended on purpose.

 Two filters decide which categories earn a dedicated sheet: